lvsvendsen/shime-monitor-r/README.md

 SHIME Monitor (`shime_monitor.R`) visualizes data from the Simulator of the Human Intestinal Microbial Ecosystem (SHIME®), a dynamic in vitro gut model system.
 The script processes and displays both pump activity and pH measurements, providing researchers with clear visualizations of system behavior during gut microbiome experiments.

 ## Background
-During SHIME® experiments, microbial fermentation of non-digestible carbohydrates produces short-chain fatty acids such as acetate, butyrate, and propionate.
-This fermentation activity changes the pH in the reactors, which is automatically corrected by acid and base pumps to maintain target pH levels.
-By monitoring both pH readings and pump activity, researchers can:
+During SHIME® experiments, microbial fermentation of non-digestible carbohydrates into short-chain fatty acids (SCFAs) influences pH levels in the reactors.
+To maintain target pH conditions, the system automatically adjusts acidity using acid and base pumps.
+While other methods are needed to directly measure SCFA production, the amount of base added provides a rough indicator of this ermentation activity.
+Closely tracking pH and pump activity is thus crucial to:
-- Track microbial fermentation activity
+- Ensure proper system operation and stability
-- Verify proper system operation
+- Track microbial fermentation dynamics
-- Identify potential issues or interesting patterns
+- Identify potential issues or unexpected trends

 ## Features
 - Visualizes acid and base pump activity over time